barkais/rxn.cond.class/README.md

 # rxn.cond.class

-An R package for classification modeling, probability analysis, and data visualization with a focus on chemical reaction condition classification.
+An R package for classification modeling, probability analysis, and data visualization with a focus on chemical reaction condition classification, or for any other application of logistic regressions.

 ## Overview